Marsha1113302/DSProjects/Movie_Recommender/README.md

 This repository contains:

-* _Website:_ The website containing all Flask files for the application.
+* _Website:_ The website repository containing all Flask files for the application.
-* _Notebook:_ KKBox Churn Prediction project.ipynb
+* _Notebooks:_ Content_with_EDA.ipynb for the Content-based filter.
+  * asdf
 * _Presentation:_ KKBox_Churn_prediction_slides.pdf
 * _Report_: KKBox_Churn_Prediction_finalreport.pdf